JMPerez/jmperez.github.com/source/about-me/index.md

 I love progressive enhancement and mobile-first approach to deliver content that can be enjoyed from any device.

-Currently I am working as a web developer at [Spotify](http://spotify.com) in Stockholm.
+Currently I am working as a web developer at [Spotify](https://spotify.com) in Stockholm, Sweden.
+Occasionally [I speak at web conferences](/talks/).

 ## More info about me?